KonnorRogers/snowpacker/README.md

 This gem integrates the [snowpack](https://snowpack.dev/) JS module bundler into your Rails / Ruby application.
-It is inspired by gems such as [breakfast](https://github.com/devlocker/breakfast) / [webpacker](https://github.com/rails/webpacker) started as a fork of [parcel-rails](https://github.com/michaldarda/parcel-rails).
+It is inspired by gems such as [breakfast](https://github.com/devlocker/breakfast) / [webpacker](https://github.com/rails/webpacker) and this project started as a fork of [parcel-rails](https://github.com/michaldarda/parcel-rails).

 This is not meant to be a 1:1 replacement of Webpacker.
-Snowpacker is actually just a wrapper around Snowpack using Rake and as a result can be used without Rails.
+Snowpacker is actually just a wrapper around Snowpack using Rake and as a result can be used without Rails with a little extra work.

 ## How is Snowpacker different?